This page is available in Mandarin.

 The breakdown of a relationship is highly emotional and stressful for you, your partner and your children.
 Our family law team at Diamond Conway will alleviate your concerns by carefully guiding you through the process to resolve, whether by settlement or court proceedings, disputes over property, spousal maintenance or parenting arrangement, whether the relationship is one of marriage or de facto.

-We endeavour to resolve disputes in a timely and cost-effective manner and provide our clients with professional and clear advice as to the outcomes they can reasonably expect together with estimated costs in pursuing or defending claims.
-A successful settlement without court intervention is our first objective as to allow our clients the opportunity to move on with as little disruption to their lives as reasonably possible.
+We endeavour to resolve family law disputes in a timely and cost-effective manner providing our clients with professional and clear advice as to the outcomes they can reasonably expect together with estimated costs in pursuing or defending family law disputes.
+A successful settlement without court intervention is our first objective to allow our clients the opportunity of moving on with their lives with as little disruption as reasonably possible.

-Our team appreciates the emotional affect of commencing Divorce proceedings and will assist and guide you through the divorce process.
+Our team appreciates the emotional effect of commencing Divorce proceedings and will assist and guide you through the divorce process.

 We provide advice to clients who wish to protect their assets and financial independence in the event of a relationship breaking down.
 This agreement can be made in contemplation of entering into a relationship, during a relationship, or after a relationship has broken down – or if married, after divorce.
 Our team has extensive experience in providing financial arrangements that are practical, readable and effective, to avoid the future risk of protracted litigation in the event of a relationship breakdown.

 Parenting plans or parenting orders provide for where a child lives, the time spent with each parent, any role other members of the family may play in the child’s life, schooling arrangements, health care and so on.
 Issues concerning the care and welfare of children, unless negotiated with sensitivity, can be emotionally overwhelming for parents and children.